MilcahHalili/flwr/README.md

 ## Next Steps
 ### *Bugs*

+The http url of the API causes a mixed content error.
+The user must allow content that is not secure on their web browser before the strains render.

 The unordered lists of strains arenn't fully aligned/centered.

 The next feature to build is sending text notifications to users as an admin/dispensary owner.
 While I started writing the code to initiate this feature, I wasn't able to move past the errors and complete it.

 ### *Build On!*

+Change the API to a secure API.

 Please refer to flwr's **[Ice Box] (https://trello.com/b/GP7Zlprn/flwr)** for suggestions on additional features.